 Avoid: attics and basements

-Some travelers, as an emblem of their aspirations to return to the road, actually store their suitcases in a prominent location like an entryway.
+Some travelers, as an emblem of their aspirations to return to the road, actually store their suitcases in a prominent location.
+A suitcase sitting in an entryway may be an intentional reminder to live life every day s as a traveler.
 The daily reminder that a trip is just one choice away can be inspirational for some.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com